-630-2.1 Conduit: Use materials that have been tested and listed by a Nationally Recognized Testing Laboratory to the following industry standards:
+630-2.1 Conduit: Use materials that have been tested and listed by a Nationally Recognized Testing Laboratory as defined in the National Electrical Code (NEC) for the specific use to meet the following industry standards:

-- 1. Use conduit with solvent weld slip-fit plastic couplings unless approved by the Engineer. - 2.
-Use conduit having a minimum stiffness value of 250.
-Ensure that each section has a duct bell with an integral gasket on one end and a duct spigot on the other end. - 3.
-Use conduit that is hot-dipped galvanized with a minimum coating of 1.24 ounces per square foot on both the inside and outside of the conduit.
-The weight of the zinc coating shall be determined using ASTM A90. - 4.
-Use conduit with both ends reamed and threaded. - 5.
-Can be used with preassembled cable and rope-in-conduit. - 630-2.2 Locate Wire: Ensure that locate wire is a single copper conductor with a minimum gauge of No. 12 AWG.
-Ensure locate wire is insulated using a 45 mil minimum thickness polyethylene sheath that is orange in color and marked to identify the manufacturer and the conductor size. - 630-2.3 Locate Wire Grounding Unit: Ensure that locate wires are attached to a wire grounding unit (WGU) dedicated to safely dissipate high transient voltages or other foreign electrical surges induced into the designated system.
-Ensure the WGU conforms to the following: - 1.
-Allows signals generated by locate system transmitters to pass through the protection system without going to ground. - 2.
-The protection system automatically resets and passes locate system transmitter signals after the unit has been grounded to dissipate over-voltages. - 3.
-Is intended for below or above grade applications.
-Ground the WGU to a driven rod within 10 feet of the system using a No. 6 AWG single conductor wire with green insulation.
+HDPE SDR 13.55.....ASTM F2160, NEMA-TC-7

+2Use conduit having a minimum stiffness value of 250.
+Ensure that each section has a duct bell with an integral gasket on one end and a duct spigot on the other end.

+3Use conduit that is hot-dipped galvanized with a minimum coating of 1.24 ozunces per ff2 square foot on both the inside and outside of the conduit. with both ends reamed and threadedThe weight of the zinc coating shall be determined using ASTM-A90.

+4Use conduit with both ends reamed and threaded.
+5Can be used with preassembled cable and rope-in-conduit.

+630-2.2 Locate Wire: Ensure that locate wire is a single copper conductor with a minimum gauge of #No. 12 AWG.- Ensure locate wire is insulated using a 45-mil minimum thickness polyethylene sheath that is orange in color and marked to identify the manufacturer and the conductor size.

+630-2.3 Locate Wire Grounding Unit: Furnish and install a locate wire grounding unit (WGU) as shown in the plans or directed by the Engineer.
+Ensure that locate wires are attached

+Formatted: Article

+Comment [s1]: Moved from 992-1.4.

+Formatted: Tab stops: 5", Right,Leader: ... + Not at 0.5"

+Comment [s2]: Moved from 992-1.4.5.

+Formatted: Indent: Left: 0.5", First line: 0.5", Right: 0.5"

+Comment [s3]: Moved from 992-1.4.1.

+Formatted: Indent: Left: 0.5", First line: 0.5"

+Formatted: Font: Bold

+to a wire grounding unit (WGU) dedicated to safely dissipating high transient voltages or other foreign electrical surges induced into the designating system.
+Ensure the WGU conforms to the following:

+2. Ensure that tThe protection system automatically resets and passes locate system transmitter signals after the unit has grounded to dissipate over-voltages.

-Ensure that the WGU is enclosed for protection from environmental hazards and is accessible for the connection of portable locate system transmitters.
+3. Ensure that the WGU iIs intended for below -or above- grade applications.
+Ground the WGU to a driven rod within 10-feet of the system using a No. 6-AWG #6 single conductor wire with green insulation.
+Ensure that the WGU is enclosed for protection from environmental hazards and is accessible for connection of portable locate system transmitters.

-4. The WGU system meets the minimum standards listed in Table 1 for surge protection:
+4. Ensure that tThe WGU system meets the following minimum standards listed in Table 1 for surge protection:

-Table 1: Minimum Standards for Surge Protection Surge Element 3-element maximum duty fail-safe gas tube.
-Rating 40,000 A surge capacity (single-cycle, 8 by 20 microsecond waveform).
-Life Minimum 1,000 surges (1000 A to ground).
-Fail-Safe Integral fail-shorted device.
-Insulation Resistance 1,000 megohm minimum at 100 volts of direct current (V {DC}).
+Table 1: Minimum Standards for Surge Protection Surge Element 3-element maximum duty fail-safe gas tube. ◆ Rating 40,000 A surge capacity (single-cycle, 8 by 20 microsecond waveform).
+Life Minimum 1,000 surges (1000 A to ground). ◆ Fail-Safe Integral fail-shorted device.
+Insulation Resistance 1,000 megohm minimum at 100 volts of direct current (V{DC}).
 Clamp Voltages a.
-Impulse at 100 volts per microsecond: Typically 500 volts. b.
+Impulse at 100 Volts per Microsecond: Typically 500 volts. b.
 Direct Current: 300 to 500 volts.